Construction of quantum states with special properties by projection methods: Concluding remarks and further research

 \item If it is impossible to find a pure state with the prescribed reduced sates, one might try to construct a global state with minimum rank.
 The set of matrices in $D_{n_1 \cdots n_k}$ with a fixed rank, or bounded ranks, has complicated geometry.
 A test to determine if a solution produced has minimum rank is lacking.

 \end{enumerate}

 {\bf Acknowledgment}

-Duan was supported by the National Natural Science Foundation of China (No.11561015; 11261014; 11301107), and the Natural Science Foundation of Guangxi Province (No.2012GXNSFBA053006; 2013GXNSFBA019009).
-Li is an affiliated member of the Institute for Quantum Computing, University of Waterloo.
-He is also an honorary professor of the Shanghai University, and the University of Hong Kong; his research was supported by the USA NSF grant DMS 1331021, the Simons Foundation Grant 351047, and the NNSF of China Grant 11571220.
+Duan was supported by the National Natural Science Foundation of China (No.11561015; 11761024; 11961012 ), and the Natural Science Foundation of Guangxi Province (No. 2016GXNSFFA380009; 2017GXNSFBA198082; 2016GXNSFAA380074 ).
+Li is an affiliate member of the Institute for Quantum Computing, University of Waterloo.
+His research was supported by the USA NSF grant DMS 1331021, the Simons Foundation Grant 351047.
+Pelejo was supported by the University of the Philippines Diliman OVCRD through the PhDIA 191902 Research Grant.